-- Get in position.
+- Get into position.
 The key lies in preparation and, in our case – a proper stance.
 Make sure your feet are shoulder-width apart.
 Keep your back straight, tighten your abdominal muscles, bend your knees, squat down to the floor and look straight ahead.
-If needed, put one knee on the floor and your other knee in front of you, bent at a right angle (like a knight).
+If needed, put one knee on the floor and your other knee in front of you bent at a right angle (like a knight).
 Get a good grasp of the load with both hands and get ready for lifting.

 - Lift & Carry.
 Keep the item close to your body and use your leg muscles to stand up and lift the load off the floor.
 Your back should remain straight throughout the process.
 Use slow and smooth moves and do not twist your body when moving the object.
 Use your feet to change direction and take small steps.
 Lead with your hips as you change direction.
 As you move, keep your shoulders in line with your hips.

 - Drop the load.
 Once you have reached your destination and it’s time to put the object down, return to the squatting position, using only your leg muscles (not back).
-Keep your back straight, hold the item close to your body and set it down gently as you reach the ground (or other surface).
+Keep your back straight, hold the item close to your body and set it down gently as you reach the ground (or another surface).